pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He [Fred Rogers] interviewed me.
 And he put his face about three inches away from my face, says 'It's so nice to see you and to be with you.'
 It scared the living daylights out of me.
 But I realized this is what children do with adults."
 --Yo-Yo Ma

+"Mountains...challenge our arrogance, restore our wonder.
+More than ever we need their wildness."
+--Robert MacFarlane, *Mountain (2017)*

 "[M]en ought either to be well treated or crushed, because they can avenge themselves of lighter injuries, of more serious ones they can not; therefore the injury that is to be done to a man ought to be of such a kind that one does not stand in fear of revenge."
 -Niccolo Machiavelli